awslabs/scale-out-computing-on-aws/docs/index.md

     _____

 !!!info "Scale-Out Computing on AWS AMI requirements"
-    When you use a custom AMI, just make sure that your AMI does not use /apps, /scratch or /data partitions as Scale-Out Computing on AWS will need to use these locations during the deployment
+    When you use a custom AMI, just make sure that your AMI does not use /apps, /scratch or /data partitions as Scale-Out Computing on AWS will need to use these locations during the deployment.
+[Read this page for AMI creation best practices](tutorials/reduce-compute-node-launch-time-with-custom-ami/)

 ## Budgets and Cost Management
 You can [review your HPC costs](analytics/review-hpc-costs/) filtered by user/team/project/queue very easily using AWS Cost Explorer.

 Scale-Out Computing on AWS also supports AWS Budget and [let you create budgets](analytics/set-up-budget-project/) assigned to user/team/project or queue.
 To prevent over-spend, Scale-Out Computing on AWS includes hooks to restrict job submission when customer-defined budget has expired.

+Lastly, Scale-Out Computing on AWS let you create queue ACLs or instance restriction at a queue level.
+[Refer to this link for all best practices in order to control your HPC cost on AWS and prevent overspend](analytics/prevent-overspend-hpc-cost-on-aws-soca/).

 ## Detailed Cluster Analytics
 Scale-Out Computing on AWS [includes ElasticSearch and automatically ingest job and hosts data](analytics/monitor-cluster-activity/) in real-time for accurate visualization of your cluster activity.